The winter road trip doesn’t get near as much love as it deserves.

 - One pair of insulated hiking boots: Everyone has their favorite hiking boots for winter, and mine are the Oboz Bridgers, which are great if you have a wide toe and narrow heel.
 I’m on my 3rd pair!
 They make insulated boots for men and women, and they’re awesome!

-- Packable slippers: So important for shuffling around your hotel or vacation rental at night.
+- Packable slippers: These are so important for shuffling around your hotel or vacation rental at night.

 - A wool hat or beanie: Make sure it covers your ears!
 Our favorite beanies are made by Turtle Fur because they are double-layered with wool on the outside and fleece on the inside.